knrafto/MathSymbolsInput/README.md

 Then build the Xcode project, log out and log back in, and add the input method in `System Preferences > Keyboard > Input Sources`.

-After making code changes, kill the running input method `killall UnicodeInput` so it can restart.
+After making code changes, switch to different input method, kill the running input method `killall UnicodeInput`, and switch back to the Unicode input method.
 Changes to cached metadata (e.g. input method icon) require you to log out and log back in.

 ## References